Blog Post

 Guide to the Eviction Process in North Carolina

-dawsonpropertymgt • Mar 05, 2018
+dawsonpropertymgt • March 5, 2018

 DISCLAIMER: The information provided by Dawson in this blog article is for general informational purposes only.
 All information on the Site is provided in good faith, however we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on the Site.
 If you need legal advice, or want to seek legal assistance you will need to call an attorney.
 Do NOT call Dawson for legal advice.

-The North Carolina eviction process is a relatively straightforward when landlords have to evict a tenant from their property.
+The North Carolina eviction process is a relatively straightforward when landlords have to evict a tenant from their rental property.
 Both the landlord and the tenant are expected to conform to the Chapter 42 of North Carolina General Statutes .
 Just like the landlord has rights because they own the property, a tenant rented property as well, so they both have rights when it comes to the possession of the dwelling.

 NC eviction laws lay out the eviction process you must follow when it comes to evicting a tenant from your property.
 If a landlord fails to adhere to these North Carolina evictions laws correctly, there may be legal repercussions.
 If a landlord files for a legal eviction, its filing will cause the proceedings to begin straight away.